 - There are several spots from which you can get panoramic views of the city.
 This includes the Patkuli Viewing Platform, the tower from the old town hall, the sky bar at Radisson Blu Tallinn and the bell tower of St. Olaf’s Church

 - That being said, Tallinn presents a number of day trip opportunities.
-Depending on the ship, Helsinki in Finland can be as little as 2 hours away
+Depending on the ship, Helsinki in Finland can be as little as 2 hours away (you can book ferry tickets here)

 - Being a relatively small city, there aren’t a lot of chain hotels present in Tallinn but the locals ones are just as good – you just lose out on the loyalty points